bergmark/blog/2016/package-faq.md

       pretty-1.1.3.3 pretty-class-1.0.1.1
 ```

-Doctest does not read dependencies from a .cabal file, it simply looks
+This doesn't mean that your package is broken.
+The reason it happens
-for the requested modules in the current package database.
+is that doctest looks for packages in the local package database
+instead of looking at declared build-depends.
+If you import a module
+that also happens to be defined in another installed package doctest
+doesn't know which package to get the module from and this error
+occurs.

 When developing your package in isolation you are unlikely to be
 affected by this.
 In the example above the package depends on